Trending...

 Xentra Transport Reveals the Operational Details Most Courier Companies Keep Behind the Dispatch Screen

-NEW YORK - nvtip -- NEW YORK CITY, NY— Most people assume same-day courier service is simple: you call, a driver shows up, and the package gets delivered.
+NEW YORK - nvtip -- Most people assume same-day courier service is simple: you call, a driver shows up, and the package gets delivered.
 In New York City, that assumption is wrong.

 Xentra Transport – Same Day Delivery, an NYC-based courier and logistics company, explains what actually determines whether a delivery takes 45 minutes or half a day—and what most customers never think to ask.